-Table 26: Economic Growth points
+Table 27: Economic Growth points

 Prov.
-Growth points District Growth points Municipal Growth points Local Growth points Giyani Township and CBD Ndhambi Xawela, Nkomo, Xikhumba, Muyexe Gonono Dingamanzi Mavalani, Thomo, Homu, Ngobe, Bode, Maswanganyi and Xikukwani.
+Growth District Growth Municipal Growth Local Growth

+points points points points

+Giyani Township Ndhambi Xawela, Nkomo, Mavalani, Thomo,

+and CBD Xikhumba, Homu, Ngobe,

+Muyexe Bode, Maswanganyi

+Gonono and Xikukwani.

+Dingamanzi

 Table 30 indicates Economic Growth points within the municipality and Map 3 gives a spatial expression of the nodes.
 Routes connecting Giyani Town and development noted are all tart.
 There is still a need to unlock economic potential activities within the identified notes.
 The municipality is to develop a Master plan that will assist in mobilizing funding and attracting investors in the Nodes.